Hamiltonian field theory close to the wave equation: from Fermi-Pasta-Ulam to water waves: Outline of the method and results

 \subsection{Hamiltonian field theory}

-For the sake of completeness, a short review on what is meant by \emph{Hamiltonian field theory}, is here reported.
-The reader is referred to the monographs \cite{DNF}, \cite{GelFom} and \cite{MaRa}, for example, for details and/or a more extensive treatments of the subject.
+For the sake of completeness, we report here a short review on what is meant by \emph{Hamiltonian field theory}.
+The reader is referred to the monographs \cite{DNF}, \cite{GelFom}, and \cite{MaRa}, for details and/or a more extensive treatment of the subject.

 In Hamiltonian field theory the dynamical variables (e.g. coordinates and conjugate momenta) are points in a certain function space, the phase space of the system, and the observables, including the Hamiltonian, are functionals, admitting a density, defined on the phase space.